DRAGONFLY HELICOPTER KIT STORE

 For young scientists in your life

-This kit for 4 copters, sent in an envelope, supplies the essential high quality rubber bands (and an extra) plus all the parts for low-friction, adjustable hubs.
+This kit for 4 copters, sent to you in 2 envelopes, supplies the essential high quality rubber bands (and an extra) plus all the parts for low-friction, adjustable hubs.
 You supply a 2-liter bottle for the propellers, and straws or recycled foam trays for the body.
 You will also need scissors, tape, a hot glue gun (the small, cheap cooler and safer 10 watt kind), push tack and needle-nose pliers (single edge razor optional).
 See what's involved--complete video and text instructions here.

 In tests, when sending everything in one envelope, the hardware got pressed into the foam wings--still functional, but ugly indentations.
 Now we are experimenting with sending the wings in a separate envelope.
 Please let us know wing condition of arrival!
 More about Eco-Empirical Dragonfly Helicopters...